 The FOX® device is a small, handheld, breath-activated, battery-powered inhalation system that delivers nebulised liquid drugs with high performance using a vibrating mesh technology.
-The device has a 510(k) premarket notification for marketing in the US.
+The device is CE-marked and has a 510(k) premarket notification for marketing in the US.

 FOX® is suitable for the delivery of small molecules and biologics, formulated as solutions or nano-suspensions.

-A version of the FOX® device was launched by Bayer in several EU countries as Breelib® for the delivery of Ventavis® (iloprost) nebulisation solution for the treatment of adult patients with primary pulmonary hypertension.
+A version of the FOX® device was launched by Bayer in several EU countries for use in the treatment of adult patients with primary pulmonary hypertension.

 Use with solutions and nano-suspensions of small molecules and biologics